mjtooley/bitag2.0/Proposed-Topic-Example.md

 ### Draft Topic: Lorem Ipsum

-Technical Participants Solicited:
+#### Technical Participants Solicited:
 - From 1/1/2020-1/31/2020
 - Please email dsicker@bitag.org to register your interest

-Working Group Begins Work:
+#### Working Group Begins Work:
 - February 2020

-Editor(s):
-- Volunteers sought from 1/1/2020-1/31/2020
-- TWG to select editor(s) during first conference call in February 2020

-Estimated Time Commitment:
+#### Estimated Time Commitment:
 - Paper to be completed within no more than FOUR months
 - Weekly conference calls of ONE hour per week
 - Contributions of text and text review/comment estimated at ONE hour per week

+#### Scope:
+- Limited to lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

+#### Paper Length:
+- Limited to no more than 25 double-spaced pages, including graphics, tables, appendecies, footnotes and references.

+#### Editor(s):
+- Volunteers sought from 1/1/2020-1/31/2020
+- TWG to select editor(s) during first conference call in February 2020

-Method of Collaboration:
+#### Method of Collaboration:
 - TBD by the TWG (either Microsoft Word redline shared via Box or similar service, Google Docs, or Git Hub)